blumilksoftware/website/readme.md

 > `dcr` should be an alias to `docker-compose run --rm -u "$(id -u):$(id -g)"`

 ## Deployment
-Github Actions are configured to automatically publish all changes from `master` branch with all generated artifacts to `public` branch.
+Github Actions are configured to automatically publish all changes from `main` branch with all generated artifacts to `public` branch.
 GitHub Pages are configured to host built website.